 Those were just a few of the self-incriminating statements Mark Morris blurted out.
 By January of 1997, Mark was up to forty.
 A few weeks earlier, a pretrial motion was held before State District Judge John Joyce who was asked to decide on the admissibility of those forty statements.
 The prosecution wanted them in, the defense wanted them out.

-Judge Joyce filed his decision in mid-January; thirty-six statements were in, four were out.
+Judge Joyce filed his decision on January 18; thirty-six statements were in, four were out.

 But 1997 was just a passing year on the long road to Mark’s trial.
 Firing lawyers and using every delaying tactic he could find, including a change of venue to Lake Charles, 220 miles south of Bastrop, Mark’s trial finally began on October 18, 1999—three years and nine months after he murdered his son and his parents.

 District Attorney Jerry Jones asked for the death penalty in his opening statement and made it clear the motive was money; he wanted his inheritance now, not later.
 Mark Morris was deep in debt over a failed business venture.
 Initially, his parents were supporting him out of interest for their two grandchildren, but became outraged upon learning their son was wasting it on video poker and other self-indulgences.
 After many heated discussions, they realized Mark had no ambition to dig his way out the problems he created.